icons8/lunacy-docs/docs/index.md

 ## Effects

-Effects need more explanation.
+Effects each need more explanation.
 Combining effects.
 Blending modes.

 ![Lunacy allows you to combine multiple effects together](public/mAz4bmww76HilrhUizdqvw_img_18.png)

 ## Shadows

-When Shadow is enabled for the object, it will cast outside of the shape.
-It's possible to define shadow’s X and Y position, blur radius, spread, and color.
+When Shadow is enabled for the object, it will cast the shadow outside of the shape.
+You can define the shadow’s X and Y position, as well as blur, radius, spread and color.

 ![Add shadows](public/mAz4bmww76HilrhUizdqvw_img_43.gif)

 ## Strokes

-All objects except text layers can contain strokes.
-These can all have various thicknesses, colors, and blend modes.
+All objects, with the exception of text layers, can contain strokes.
+These can all have various thicknesses, colors and blending modes.

 ![Add stroke](public/mAz4bmww76HilrhUizdqvw_img_44.png)

-Border position can be center, inside or outside.
+The border position of a stroke can be center, inside or outside.

 ![Border position for objects](public/mAz4bmww76HilrhUizdqvw_img_45.png)

-Applying 10px stroke for rectangle object: original object, center stroke, inside stroke, outside stroke
+Applying a 10px stroke for a rectangle object: Original object, center stroke, inside stroke, outside stroke

 ![Applying different types of stroke for rectangle object: center stroke, inside stroke, outside stroke](public/mAz4bmww76HilrhUizdqvw_img_46.png)